Jbuckley3/Project-2/README.md

 User stories:
 Ice Box:

--As a user, I want to be able to create a new task with a title, description, and due date, because it helps in organizing work efficiently.
+-As a user, I want to be able to create a new task with a title, description, and due date.

--As a team member, I want to be able to assign tasks to specific team members, because it ensures clear accountability.
+-As a user, I want to be able to assign tasks to specific team members,

--As a user, I want to receive notifications for upcoming task deadlines, so I can stay on top of my responsibilities.
+-As a user, I want to receive notifications for upcoming task deadlines,

 Current/MVP:

--As a user, I want to be able to log in using OAuth authentication, because it provides a secure and convenient way to access the application.
+-As a user, I want to be able to log in using OAuth authentication

--As a team member, I want to view a list of tasks assigned to me, so I can prioritize my work.
+-As a user, I want to view a list of tasks assigned to me.

--As a team member, I want to mark tasks as completed, so everyone in the team is aware of the progress.
+-As a user, I want to mark tasks as completed, so everyone in the team is aware of the progress.

--As an administrator, I want to be able to delete tasks, in case they are no longer relevant or needed.
+-As a user, I want to be able to delete tasks, in case they are no longer relevant or needed.

 Completed:

--As a user, I want to be able to edit task details, because sometimes plans change.
+-As a user, I want to be able to edit task details.

--As a team member, I want to see a history of task activities, so I can understand how a task progressed.
+-As a team member, I want to see a history of task activities.

 ERD: